 Table decor – vases, candle holders, charger plates, etc.

-Our top tip is to create a checklist for all of your furniture requirements so you can tick them off as you go and ensure nothing is forgotten!
-Grab the dimensions of your furniture pieces so that you can pencil in your floor plan to scale and make sure everything is going to fit comfortably in your chosen marquee.
+We recommend creating a checklist of your furniture and decor requirements (see ours here!) so you can tick each one off as you go and ensure nothing is forgotten.
+You can also grab the dimensions of your furniture items and pencil this into your floor plan to scale, so you can confirm everything will fit comfortably within the marquee.

-And when it comes to budgeting for all of the above: we recommend putting aside at least 10k as a minimum to cover the marquee, flooring, furniture and lighting.
+And when it comes to budgeting for all of the above?
+We’d suggest allocating at least 10k as a minimum to cover the marquee, flooring, furniture and lighting.

-A marquee wedding reception usually involves many different suppliers.
-Everything you've booked will need to be delivered, set up and then packed down following the event.
-So it's crucial you have your logistics organised to ensure everything runs smoothly!
+Being a blank canvas, a marquee wedding reception usually involves several different suppliers.
+Everything you’ve booked will need to be delivered, set up and then packed down following the event.
+With this in mind, it’s important to have your logistics organised to ensure everything runs smoothly!

-First you'll need to confirm when your marquee hire company will be bumping into the venue for set-up.
-It goes without saying that you'll need to make sure the marquee site is easily accessible for cars and trucks, so your suppliers can unload all of their gear.
+First, you’ll need to confirm when your marquee hire company will be arriving at the venue to set-up.
+It goes without saying that you’ll need to make sure the marquee site is easily accessible for cars and trucks, so your suppliers can unload all of their gear.
 Depending on how long your hire period is, your marquee company may be able to install a day or even a couple of days prior to the wedding.
 The marquee should be completely installed before any other suppliers start bumping in.

-If you’ve arranged lighting or any hanging installations for your marquee, these should be the next suppliers to bump in while the marquee is empty and the floor space is clear.
-Your furniture suppliers should bump in next to set up your tables, chairs, and additional hire items.
+If you’ve arranged lighting or hanging florals for your marquee, these should be the next suppliers to bump in while the marquee is empty and the floor space is clear.
+Your furniture supplier (that’s us!) should bump in next to set up your tables, chairs, and additional hire items.
 Catering equipment, toilets, cool rooms, heaters and styling materials can usually be bumped in on the morning of your wedding prior to your caterers arriving.